dilshadmustafa/wishcart-supabase/README.md

 **Self-Hosting Option:**

 Supabase supports Self-Hosting.
-So it can be hosted On-Prem or in other cloud providers like AWS, Azure, Google, Digital Ocean, etc.
+So it can be hosted in your own on-premises server or in other cloud providers like AWS, Azure, Google, Digital Ocean, etc.

 License
 -------------